Skill-Based Few-Shot Selection for In-Context Learning: Skill-KNN

-We prompt a frozen large language model to rewrite each input query as a skill-based representation, which does not require any fine-tuning process.
-Specifically, we first annotate the skill-based representations for 16 examples in $\mathcal{B}$, then prompt the large language model with these annotated demonstrations and generate for other examples in $\mathcal{B}$ and for each test input query.
+We prompt a frozen large language model to rewrite each input query as a skill-based description, which does not require any fine-tuning process.
+Specifically, we first annotate the skill-based descriptions for 16 examples in $\mathcal{B}$, then prompt the large language model with these annotated demonstrations and generate for other examples in $\mathcal{B}$ and for each test input query.

 Note that we annotated skills with natural language descriptions rather than rule-based constraints.
-Thus, these skills can better suit the off-the-shelf embedding model, and our annotated demonstrations can better generalize to unseen data.
+It is important to note that off-the-shelf embedding models are primarily pre-trained on natural language (NL) data and may not be well-suited for handling specifically designed structural constraints.
+By annotating skills with NL descriptions, we can better align with the off-the-shelf embedding models, which in turn allows us to leverage their generalizability when encoding unannotated NL descriptions more effectively.
+Thus, these natural language skills can better suit the off-the-shelf embedding model, and our annotated demonstrations can better generalize to unseen data.